Darstib/blog/docs/notes/DMPT/16-Variance.md

 >
 > where µX = E[X] and µY = E[Y].

-here are some important facts about covariance
+here are some important facts about covariance:

 ![](attachments/16-Variance.png)